dancer1325/protocolbuffers-website/content/editions/overview.md

 import "myproject/foo.proto";
 ```
+* once you migrate to another version

-While the generated code changes when you move from proto2 or proto3 to
+  * generated code changes
-editions, the wire format does not.
-You'll still be able to access proto2 and
+  * wire format does NOT change
-proto3 data files or file streams using your editions-syntax proto definitions.
+    * 👁️== using editions-syntax proto definitions -- you can access -- proto2 and proto3 data files or file streams 👁️